Emilie Lemardeley

 I was born in Bordeaux, on the Atlantic coast of France.
 And then I traveled a lot and lived in Paris and London.

 I don’t remember the objects I was looking at.
 On the other hand, as I traveled a lot with my parents, I remember the amazement and the attraction that I had systematically when we visited a new city or country, for all kinds of museums or galleries presenting objects or paintings.
 Even in the smallest village, I would look for a painter’s gallery or a ceramist’s workshop.
-Discovering local creations in Kenya, Egypt, Namibia, or even on the banks of the Volga, was a great pleasure for me.
+Discovering local creations in Kenya, Egypt, Namibia, or even on the banks of the Volga was a great pleasure for me.
+So there was no precise event, but I have always known that artistic expression attracted me.
+But for me, art is a feeling that can be found in the core of any artwork and everywhere else as well.

 The need to make people dream, to embellish their daily lives with my objects.
 I like to think of my objects as “interior jewels, intended to brighten up the daily life of their owner ».
-The materials used are often noble and rich, as one would for a jewel – fine gold, bronze, brass and glass are my favorite materials to work with-.
-Also, the work that I ask to the craftsmen is a delicate work which requires a lot of know-how and skills, as one would ask a jeweller to conceive a jewel.
-In fact, my assembly techniques are close to those of a jeweler and we use the same polishing tools for metal pieces.
+The materials used are often noble and rich, as one would for a jewel – fine gold, bronze, brass, and glass are my favorite materials to work with.
+Also, the work that I ask the craftsmen is a delicate work which requires a lot of know-how and skills, as one would ask a jeweller to conceive a jewel.
+In fact, my assembly techniques are close to those of a jeweler, and we use the same polishing tools for metal pieces.
 All this makes my objects true “everyday treasures.”

-In addition, jewels have a very complex composition; either they are symmetrical, or their form, being small and requiring a meticulous work, is very balanced.
+In addition, jewels have a very complex composition; either they are symmetrical, or their form, being small and requiring meticulous work, is very balanced.
 I consider my objects to be like great jewels, interior jewels.
 And therefore, I take care of their composition, their balance between glass and metal, their range of colors, and the reflection of their material.
 I try to create a play of reflections between the different materials (brass, glass, steel).
 This makes them more alive.

 I don’t have a typical daily routine, everyday is different.
 Except maybe the time I allow myself in the morning when I wake up to capture and feel the dreams of the night.
 The sleepy phases are very important for my creativity.
 My ideas always come when my body is resting, whether it’s on a train, in a car, or in bed.

-So, in the morning, I often start by drawing, and experimenting: I take clay, resin, a sheet of paper and I create, I test, I pencil.
+So, in the morning, I often start by drawing and experimenting: I take clay, resin, a sheet of paper, and I create, I test, I pencil.

-I often answer my emails and in the afternoon, I visit the artisans with whom I work to follow the creations in progress.
+I often answer my emails, and in the afternoon, I visit the artisans with whom I work to follow the creations in progress.

-In the evening I take care of my children, and then, as I work a lot with the USA who have a time difference with me, I finish my day by answering their emails.
+In the evening, I take care of my children, and then, as I work a lot with the USA, who have a time difference with me, I finish my day by answering their emails.

 My objects are most of the time made out of glass and metal.
 It was obvious to me right at the beginning: my goal is to animate the interior living space.
-My objects therefore have sinuous and light forms with varied colors.
+My objects, therefore, have sinuous and light forms with varied colors.
 I came naturally to glass, for the multiple colors and the play of reflections it offers.
 To make it stand, I chose metal for its finesse and solidity, rather than wood, which seemed heavier to me for making those lights.
 Metal offers the advantage of finesse and lightens the place of the object in the space.
-It also offers multiple possibilities of finishes : polished and shiny, brushed and matt, patinated and colored.
+It also offers multiple possibilities of finishes: polished and shiny, brushed and matt, patinated and colored.
 Everything is allowed.

 The search for a certain balance.
 A balance between curves and straights, a balance in the color palette that I decline, a balance between transparency and opacity, between gloss and matte.

-I would tell them above all to listen to their heart and that’s all.
+I would tell them above all to listen to their heart, and that’s all.
 Art is the palpable translation of their impalpable identity.
 I believe that we also create for ourselves and to discover ourselves.

-The form is a balance, it resonates in space.
-When you have found the right composition, you know it, it is an obviousness that imposes itself and destroys everything else.
+The form is a balance; it resonates in space.
+When you have found the right composition, you know it; it is an obviousness that imposes itself and destroys everything else.
 Above all, you have to trust yourself.

 Each object and each sculpture is for me a celebration of life and of our freedom.

 (The Proust Questionnaire is a set of questions answered by the French writer Marcel Proust.
-Other historical figures who have answered confession albums are Oscar Wilde, Karl Marx, Arthur Conan Doyle, Stéphane Mallarmé, Paul Cézanne…)

-To love and be loved in return
+To love and be loved in return.

-Not being able to express myself
+Not being able to express myself.

 My innocence, but it is also my uniqueness.